Johann Eichhorn (serial killer): Crimes

 Eichhorn's assaults began in 1928, with his first two victims were believed to have been his two sisters.
-His modus operandi was to attack young women in western Munich, threatening them with either a pistol or a knife, before he beat, raped and sometimes robbed them.
+His modus operandi was to attack young women in western Munich, threatening them with either a pistol or a knife, before he beat, often raped and sometimes robbed them.

 On October 11, 1931, Eichhorn met 16-year-old maid Katharina Schätzl at the Oktoberfest, and a few days after their first meeting, he asked to go on a bike ride with her towards Ebenhausen.
 When they reached the monastery at Schäftlarn, Eichhorn attacked her, knocking Schätzl to the ground and raping her before finally strangling her to death.
-After killing his companion, he then threw her body into the Isar river.
+Afterwards, he weighted her body with stones and threw it into the Isar river.
 Her body later washed up in Großhesselohe.

-On May 30, 1934, during one such attack, he grabbed the newlywed hairdresser's wife Anna Geltl off her bike while she was riding in Forstenrieder Park.
-Eichhorn then shot her in the back of the head with a pistol when she resisted him, dragging the body into a nearby bush and mutilating her genitalia with a 18 cm knife.
+On May 30, 1934, he grabbed the newlywed hairdresser's wife Anna Geltl off her bike while she was riding in Forstenrieder Park.
+Eichhorn then shot her in the back of the head with a pistol when she resisted him, dragging the body into a nearby bush and mutilating her genitalia with an 18 cm knife.
 Just a few months later, on September 9, 25-year-old clerk Berta Sauerbeck was attacked while riding in the Milbertshofen district.
 Since she fiercely resisted his advances, he shot Sauerbeck in the back of the head with his pistol, but she survived the initial shot.
 Eichhorn then buried the injured woman under a garbage pit, where she subsequently died.

 In 1935, Eichhorn married a woman named Josefa, with whom he had two children in the next few years.
 Despite being married, he continued to attack women, but no fatalities were recorded during this period.
 According to Eichhorn, this was because his wife loved the violent sex they had, allowing him to keep his urges under control.
-In the summer of 1937, he shot 25-year-old seamstress Rosa Eigelein in the back of the head near Germering, mutilating her genitalia post-mortem and leaving the body lying near the road.
+In the summer of 1937, he shot 25-year-old seamstress Rosa Eigelein in the back of the head near Germering, raped her corpse, mutilated her genitalia, and left her body lying near the road.
 A year later, in the autumn of 1938, 23-year-old domestic servant Maria Jörg met with the same fate while riding around Forstenrieder Park, not far from where Schätzl was killed, becoming his final known murder victim.